Learning goals

 Our rubric for evaluating final projects considers two major areas and one bonus opportunity:

-• Challenge/Technical Achievement.
+Challenge/Technical Achievement.
 This category evaluates the ambitiousness and technical achievement of the project.
-The primary technical accomplishments should tie in well to the course learning goals.
-A good level of challenge for the project is one that allows you to show off the expertise you have earned as well as inspires you to further your skills and deepen your study of computer systems.
+The primary challenges should tie in well to the course learning goals.
+The technical demands should drawn on your new skills and inspire you to further your mastery and deepen your understanding of computer systems.
 Researching novel hardware, mastering advanced software techniques, digging in to debug and overcome obstacles, and otherwise meeting additional challenges in designing and building your system are all examples of efforts that will be further recognized in this category.

-• Execution.
-This category evaluates the team’s execution on delivering on the project's goals.
-The basic expectation is that the core functionality is operational and you have a successful demo at the project session.
-Your further efforts to develop a fully complete set of features, add a high level of polish, design a system that is pleasing to use, build in robustness, and so on will be acknowledged as going above and beyond in the execution category.
+Execution.
+This category evaluates the execution on delivering on the project's goals.
+The expectation is that the core functionality is operational and you have a successful demo at the project session.
+Further efforts to develop a fully complete set of features, add a high level of polish, design a system that is pleasing to use, build in robustness, and so on will be acknowledged as going above and beyond in the execution category.
 Execution success is highly correlated with strong teamwork, so your upfront investment in thoughtful planning, time management, and good engineering practice will pay off here.

-• Originality/Artistry.
-We also want to nudge you toward a project that is uniquely your own, that mixes your interests and inspirations in imaginative ways or builds something particularly delightful or purposeful to you.
-We round out the project evaluation with a small nod to its creativity and a reward for your efforts to bring beauty, purpose, joy, elegance, inspiration, or fun to the task.
+Originality/Artistry.
+We want to nudge you toward a project that is uniquely your own, that mixes your interests and inspirations in imaginative ways or provides something delightful or purposeful to you.
+We round out the project evaluation with a small nod to its creativity and rewarding the thoughtful touches that make your project elegant, purposeful, or engaging.

 Additional resources